fuzzylogicxx/fuzzylogic/posts/async-await.md

     // ...
   })
   .catch((err) => {
-    // then() returns a promise, so is chainable
+    // then() returns a promise, so is chainable.
     // rejected promise, so do something with the json document.body.innerHTML = "foo";
   });